GuidoCanso/GuidoCanso/README.md

 I enjoy working on both the **front-end and back-end**, and I’m eager to continue learning and growing in both areas.

 ☕ I love building cool things with code, sipping coffee while debugging,
-⚽ and always up for a quick football match to clear my mind!
+🏀 and always up for a quick Basquetball match to clear my mind!

 🚀 I'm currently looking for an opportunity to join a team where I can contribute, keep learning, and grow as a developer.